chrisbroski/berkley-robotics/demo.md

 ## Summary

 What was your overall opinion of this project?
 Mention positives and negatives, what worked and what didn't.
-What kind of hobbyist would you recommend this project to, if anyone?
+Mention what skill level of hobbyist is this appropriate for, kids, adult beginners, experts, etc.